Gorgeous Historical Costumes from the Tudor Era

 As you can see from the image above of Mary I and Princess Elizabeth entering London in 1553 (this is when Mary entered the capital to claim her throne upon the death of their brother Edward VI) society Tudors certainly used a lot of fabric in their clothing.
 Whenever I think of Tudor clothing I think of sumptuous materials that also had a lot of detailing on them, embroidered by gold and silver threads and even the button details on outfits could be made from metal or jewels.

 Someone’s status was very tied in to how they dressed so you made sure to wear the best you possibly could …… unless you were poor that is!
 The Tudor peasants wore very different clothes to those in society and these were often made from scratchy wool and were certainly a lot plainer!
-If you’re looking at making your own costume then I would definitely look at a peasant costume as opposed to a court one!
+If you’re a beginner who’s looking at making your own costume then I would definitely look at a peasant costume as opposed to a court one!

 Understanding Tudor Fashions